akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry looked surprised.
 “You?”

 Almost a smile.
-“It happens—rarely.”
+“It happens, rarely.”

 He laughed softly.
 “I’ll mark the day.”

-“And she will need fitting for court, taming—perhaps.
-Teaching certainly: manners, dress, language, etiquette—how not to fall foul of others unnecessarily, how to think before she speaks.”
+“And she will need fitting for court, taming, perhaps.
+Teaching certainly: manners, dress, language, etiquette, how not to fall foul of others unnecessarily, how to think before she speaks.”

 She became more serious.